sphinx-contrib/sphinxcontrib-versioning/docs/settings.rst

 .. option:: -g <directory>, --git-root <directory>

     Path to directory in the local repo.
 Default is the current working directory.

+.. option:: -l <file>, --local-conf <file>

+    Path to conf.py for SCVersioning to read its config from.
+Does not affect conf.py loaded by sphinx-build.

+    If not specified the default behavior is to have SCVersioning look for a conf.py file in any :option:`REL_SOURCE` directory within the current working directory.
+Stops at the first conf.py found if any.

+.. option:: -L, --no-local-conf

+    Disables searching for or loading a local conf.py for SCVersioning settings.
+Does not affect conf.py loaded by sphinx-build.

 .. option:: -N, --no-colors